jasonaaronwilson/omni-archive/README.md

 NUL byte (U+0000).
 For the rest of this document we will refer to these as "lines" despite not ending in a traditional line seperator.

-Each line is a UTF-8 string based key / value pair (so you might want to read them into a string hashtable if you are implementing a library).
-Keys may not contain "=" (U+003A) or NUL (U+0000) byte but values are only restricted in that they may not contain the NUL byte (U+0000).
+Each line is a UTF-8 string based key / value pair (which makes them suitable to treat as a sting hashtable if you are implementing a library).
+The seperator is "=" (U+003A) and obiously the key may not contain this characteer (or NUL/(U+0000)), however values are only restricted in that they may not contain NUL/(U+0000).
+Unlike many formats, there is no mechanism to quote either U+003A or U+0000 which also means that parsers and printers can be extraordinarily simple.

 A blank "line" is used to end the header (after which the data block, if the size is > 0, is placed (otherwise it is the end of file or another header).

-Here is a sample header (where newlines are used instead of a NUL byte to make it easier to present in this document):
+Here is a sample header (where line breaks are used instead of a NUL byte to make it easier to present in this document):

 ```
 filename=foo/var/baz/myfile.txt